d0p1s4m4/netsukuku/doc/rfc/NTK_RFC0009.md

 associated to the hostname.
 Example:

 The node X has registered the hostname "angelica".

 The default IP of "angelica" is 1.2.3.4.

-X associates the "depausceve" hostname to the `http' service number (80) of "angelica".
+X associates the "depausceve" hostname to the `http` service number (80) of "angelica".

-X associates the "11.22.33.44" IP to the `ftp' service number (21) of "angelica".
+X associates the "11.22.33.44" IP to the `ftp` service number (21) of "angelica".

 When the node Y resolves normally "angelica", it gets 1.2.3.4, but when